gentee/eonza-docs/en/docs/installation-on-vps-hosting.md

 ---
 # Installation on VPS hosting

 Eonza is an ordinary web server which listens to a certain port and has an API.
 Thus, if you have VPS hosting, you can install Eonza on the server and manage your hosting from the browser.
 It is recommended to additionally use *NGINX* or another web server as a proxy server.
 Let's consider an example of Eonza installation on CentOS 64-bit with **nginx** web-server and a ready-made domain name *my-eonza-domain.org*.
-Assume that this domain already has a website, so let's make Eonza open in the browser at **https://my-eonza-domain.org:[port]**.
-If you wish, you can configure nginx to use the address *https://my-eonza-domain.org/eonza*.
+Assume that this domain already has a website, so let's make Eonza open in the browser at **https://www.my-eonza-domain.org:[port]**.

 ## Step 1.
 Installing Eonza